HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 ### Non-descriptive link text

 Anchor text, which is the clickable text used in a link, helps search engines to understand the content of the linked page.
-Lighthouse has a test to check if the anchor text used is useful and/or contextual, or if it’s generic and/or non-descriptive such as “learn more” or “click here.”
+Lighthouse has a test to check if the anchor text used is useful and/or contextual, or if it’s generic and/or non-descriptive such as "learn more" or "click here."
 In 2022, 15% and 17% of the tested links on mobile and desktop, respectively, did not have descriptive anchor text, a missed opportunity from an SEO perspective and bad for accessibility.

 ### Outgoing links